foggerty/thebook/Chapters/NotesAndReferences.md

 144619.
 B.

 20. The term saysarah is lacking in Bbb.
-These MSS merely indicate that the loops should be made of bowstring or leather after the fashion of the loop of a string.
+These manuscripts merely indicate that the loops should be made of bowstring or leather after the fashion of the loop of a string.

 144721.
 B—in preference to ‘as you would in drawing the stirrup crossbow’ (A}, 81b, line 3).